 Edwards, Tommy: KCBS, 1992-2002.
-Tommy works weekends and fill-in at "K-Hits" in Chicago and is the stadium voice of the Chicago Bulls.
+Tommy works middays at "K-Hits" in Chicago and he is the United Center voice of the Chicago Bulls.

 Egil, Swedish: KROQ, 1983-90; KOCM/KSRF, 1990-92; KACD, 1996-97.
 Egil Aalvik has been involved in many radio and tv projects.